 In general, "through spawning" (spawn thoroughly mixed with the entire substrate) in larger bags is used in the U.S., while top or localized spawning (spawn is left on the substrate surface or the inoculation hole) in smaller bags is used in China and Australia.
-Through spawning gives a much faster growth rate.
-Heat-sealed larger bags with microporous breathing filters, partly filled with the substrates, allow mixing spawn with the substrate by shaking mechanically or manually.
-Smaller bags with ring necks and plugs, however, when fully loaded without leaving any air space in bags do not lend themselves to through spawning.
+Thorough spawning gives a much faster growth rate.
+Heat-sealed larger bags with microporous breathing filters, partly filled with the substrates, allow mixing spawn with the substrate by shaking microfilter breathing window mechanically or manually.